Shadowsx3/clima-bot/README.md

 # 🦔 Bass Weather Bot 🦔

-Welcome to **Bass Weather Bot**! 🌦️🤖 This bot provides real-time weather information and counting!!!!.
+Welcome to **Bass Weather Bot**! 🌦️🤖 This bot provides real-time weather information and even tracks your interactions with it.
-Built with `Python`, `MongoDB`, `OpenAI`'s ChatGPT, and `OpenWeather` API, this bot is a great companion for anyone who wants weather updates with a hint of hedgehog cuteness!
+Built with `Python`, `MongoDB`, `OpenAI`'s ChatGPT, and `OpenWeather` API, the Bass Weather Bot offers up-to-date weather info with a hint of hedgehog charm!

 ## Features 🦔

 - **Real-time Weather** 🌍: Just ask for the weather in any location, and the bot will provide up-to-date info.
 - **Persistent Conversations** 💾: Remembers your last location to make future requests even quicker.
-- **User Tracking** 👥: Keeps track of how many messages you've sent and stores your preferences.
+- **User Tracking** 👥: Keeps track of your interactions and stores preferences.
+- **Mini Flutter App** 📱: A companion Flutter mini-app hosted on Vercel and integrated with the bot to display weather information.
+- **Web Landing Page** 🖥️: A small landing page hosted on Vercel with a custom domain, accessible at [https://bot.bassmd0.com/](https://bot.bassmd0.com/).
+- **Traffic Proxy** 🔍: A proxy on `helper_proxy` to inspect bot traffic on the local env.
+- **Continuous Deployment** 🚀: Automatic deployments from the main branch to a container app on Azure.
+- **Grafana Monitoring** 📊: Access to comprehensive logs and metrics via Grafana hosted on Azure.
+- **Observability with Sentry** 🔍: Detailed tracking of issues and performance.
+- **Docker Compose Setup** 🐳: Simplified testing setup using Docker Compose to minimize overhead.
+- **GitHub Actions Pipeline** ⚙️: Automated testing pipeline to ensure code quality and functionality.
+- **MongoDB Atlas and Azure Container Apps** 🦔: A stable production environment running in the cloud with auto-deployment.

 ## Requirements 🧰

 - Docker 🐳
 - Docker Compose
+- Mitmproxy -> To debug connections (optional)
 - Telegram Bot API Token
 - OpenWeather API Key 🌤️
 - OpenAI API Key 🔑